glicatap/WQ_SWMP_Synthesis/README.md

 Global models were constructed with the predictors and a random effect for Reserve and fit using the `lme()` function of the R `nlme` package (v.
 3.1.160; Pinherio et al. 2022) using Restricted Maximum Likelihood (REML).
 To determine whether the random effect was necessary, a simple linear model without the random effect was constructed via `nlme::gls()`, also using REML, to enable comparison via AIC (Zuur et al. 2009, section 5.7).
 When the random effect was required (chla models), the global model was then re-fit with Maximum Likelihood (ML) for subsequent model selection; when random effects are present but fixed effects vary, REML does not generate comparable AIC values (Zuur et al. 2009).
 When the random effect was not required (DO models), global models were re-fit as simple linear models, using `stats::lm()` (R Core Team 2022).

 All model selection, averaging, and variable importance calculations were performed using the R `MuMIn` package (v.
 1.47.5; Barton 2023).
 All-subsets selection was performed using the `dredge()` function.
 Due to varying recommendations on AIC thresholds for top model sets (e.g. Bolker et al. 2009, Burnham and Anderson 2002, Richards 2008) and based on the number of models that would be included using different thresholds (Grueber et al. 2011), we generated top model sets for each response based on delta AICc for thresholds of 2, 4, and 6.
 Results using delta < 4 are presented here; results for deltas 2 and 6 are provided in supplementary materials.
 Final standardized coefficients were generated by averaging the top model sets with `model.avg()`, using the full-model method, which is appropriate for comparing relative effect sizes when there is high model uncertainty (Symonds and Moussalli 2011).
 Variable importance was assessed partly by comparing standardized coefficients but also by using metrics calculated by the `sw()` function.
 The sum of Akaike weights of models in which a predictor appears can be interpreted as the probability that the predictor is in the “best” model (Grueber et al. 2011, Symonds and Moussalli 2011).
 The function also shows how many models from the top set a predictor appeared in.
 Predictors that are in many models and/or highly weighted models will have higher weights than those in few and/or low-weighted models.

+Graphics were generated using the `ggplot2` package in R, part of the `tidyverse` meta-package (Wickham et al. 2019).

+# References

+Full citations referenced above can be found in the more detailed `R/Analyses_for_paper` readme's [References section](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/tree/main/R/Analyses_for_paper#references).